MicrosoftDocs/bot-docs/articles/bot-framework-design-patterns-human-handoff.md

 ## Introduction

-Regardless of much artificial intelligence a bot possesses, there may still be times when it needs to handoff control of the conversation to a human.
+Regardless of how much artificial intelligence a bot possesses, there may still be times when it needs to handoff control of the conversation to a human.
 In this article, we'll discuss the types of scenarios that typically require human involvement, and explore the process of transitioning control of a conversation from bot to human.